 A couple of weeks ago there was a report claiming that there was more poo in the average man’s beard than in a toilet.
-The report was later rebuffed showing that beards had no more bacteria than any other body part.
-I don’t really have a beard, just a spikey scruff testifying to the fact that I haven’t shaved in about a week.
-Though it may not be an obvious link this story made me consider what it means to be a Christian.
+The report was later rebuffed showing that beards had no more bacteria than any other body part, but gives me a good laugh.

 Oh, and by the way, I don’t have any poo in my beard.